Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Quantitative Findings: Empirical Evidence of Advisor Expertise

-We recall that the conditional dependence of actions and outcomes is only a necessary condition for expertise and that the test results do not confirm the five significant interventions are truly expertly targeted according to Definition~\ref{def:expertly_targeted_action}.
-Expertly targeted action is in general not identifiable from observational data, as a consequence of Proposition~\ref{prop:nonidentifiability}.
-In other words, the conditional dependence of outcomes and actions can have alternative explanations than the use of non-algorithmic information, as our theoretical framework (\S\ref{sec:theory:conditional_condition}) clarifies.
+As our Theoretical Framework shows (\S\ref{sec:theory:conditional_condition}), conditional dependence of actions and outcomes is only a necessary condition for expertise and the five significant interventions need not be truly expertly targeted.
+Conditional dependence of outcomes and actions can have alternative explanations than expertly targeted action.

-The set of interventions that are statistically significant raises three key questions to guide our subsequent qualitative analysis.
-Each of these questions corresponds to a particular concern about the mechanism that leads to conditional dependence, as discussed in \S\ref{sec:theory:implications}: (A) non-algorithmic targeting, (B) supporting at-risk students and (C) nuisance confounding.

-\paragraph{(A) Non-Algorithmic Targeting.} \textbf{In the case of a significant result (actions predictive of outcomes in either direction), is there evidence that the interventions are non-algorithmically targeted?} While many of the significant interventions present opportunities for advisors to incorporate non-algorithmic information into their decision to apply them, ``Other'' interventions (Intervention 20), which exhibit significant dependence with term GPA, make for an especially plausible instance of expert targeting.
-Since the list of interventions is already quite comprehensive, we hypothesize the decision to take ``Other'' actions might be tailored to bespoke student needs, identified through non-algorithmic information.

-\paragraph{(B) Supporting At-Risk Students.} \textbf{In the case the intervention is predictive of \textit{negative} outcomes, is there evidence that advisors are targeting to at-risk students?} Most of the significant interventions predict negative, rather than positive, outcomes.
-If advisors are not targeting on risk factors (and there is no other hidden confounding), then it is possible these actions of advisors hurt student outcomes.
-Since the interventions that negatively predict outcomes often signal that the student might be in trouble (like being advised about degree progression issues or advised to come in for an appointment), we hypothesize that advisors might be targeting based on algorithmically-invisible risk factors.

-\paragraph{(C) Nuisance Confounding.} \textbf{Could any significant results be driven by nuisance confounding?} The association of Intervention 17 (being advised about recommended schedule) with persistence suggests some interventions might be confounded by nuisance factors.
-It may be that students who are likely to persist to next semester are also likely to ask their advisors for schedule advice in the first place, introducing dependence between schedule recommendations and outcomes that is not due to targeting. \\\\ We turn to qualitative analysis of the advisors' logs of students interactions to answer these three questions.
+This fundamental limitation of quantitative analysis underscores the value of our mixed-methods approach.
+While statistical tests alone cannot definitively establish expertise, qualitative analysis of the advisor meeting notes can complement our understanding of the decision-making process.

+In \S\ref{sec:expertise_qual}, we use qualitative data to provide evidence for the second component of expertly targeted action, called targeted action (Definition \ref{def:expertly_targeted_action}.2), which requires that advisors use non-algorithmic information to decide what action to take.
+We examine whether comments for significant interventions show evidence of targeting based on non-algorithmic context.
+For significant interventions that are \emph{negatively} associated with the outcome, we additionally look for evidence they are targeted based on \textbf{non-algorithmic risk factors}, which place the student at risk for worse outcomes.